 You are not expected to know marketing, you make music!
 Allow me to guide you on this train of thinking.

 People who use Twitter are different than people who use Facebook and the people who use Google+ are not like the others.

 It is imperative you consider these facts when developing a social media strategy and act accordingly.

 Make sure you actually use social media as a music fan before deciding how to market your music using these tools.
 Follow bands who are in a position you would like to be in and see how they use each network.
 Notice what works, what doesn’t work, and then perfect your plan of action.

-Posting several updates to Twitter every hour (depending on the nature of the updates) is more acceptable than posting to Facebook every 15 minutes.
+Posting several updates to Twitter every hour (depending on the nature of the updates) is more acceptable than posting on Facebook every 15 minutes.

 When you over saturate a person’s FB News Feed, they hide you from their feed.
 Or worse…unlike your page or mark your posts as spam.

-A general guideline is try to retweet, reply, comment, and share relevant content from others more than you broadcast and peddle your own wares.
+A general guideline is to try to retweet, reply, comment, and share relevant content that others create more than you broadcast and peddle your own wares.

 Sell Without Selling